flexanalytics/dbt_observability_marts/README.md

-# DBT Observability Unification Project
+# dbt Observability Marts Project

-This project is designed to unify all source tables from the `dbt_observability` package, providing a comprehensive view of your observability data across different environments.
+This project is designed to unify all source tables from the [dbt_observability](https://github.com/flexanalytics/dbt_observability/) package into analytics-ready dimension and fact marts, providing a comprehensive view of your observability data across different environments.
 It's perfect for data teams looking to consolidate observability metrics and improve data monitoring and analysis.

 ## Getting Started